 Home to just over 4.5 million residents, Costa Rica, has attracted U.S. retirees for years thanks to its tropical weather, low cost of living and beautiful landscapes.
 There are countless perks of moving to Costa Rica, and many people are catching on and making the big move.

 Living in Costa Rica is often appealing to foreigners.
-The quality of life is incredibly high, and your money goes pretty far.
-Though Costa Rica is a hub for all things tropical, living in Costa Rica full-time is different than visiting.
+The quality of life is incredibly high, and your money goes pretty far depending on your town, lifestyle and how you travel.
+Though Costa Rica is a hub for all things tropical, planning to live in Costa Rica full-time is different than visiting it is a tourist.
 Like in any country, there are everyday aspects of the culture and lifestyle that most visitors are not exposed to.
 Many residents are expats that started as travelers then fell in love with the country.
 You could be next!

-My Costa Rica highly recommends that you take one of our Costa Rica Relocation Tours with our local experts beforehand!
+My Costa Rica highly recommends that you take one of our Costa Rica Relocation Tours with our local experts beforehand and also learn all about the reliable real estate agents in Costa Rica!

-Here are a few things to consider before moving to Costa Rica:
+Here are a few things to consider before moving to the tropical paradise of Costa Rica:

 Articles to Help